 Work submitted by a student must be the student's own work.
 The work of others should be explicitly marked, such as through use of quotes or summarizing with reference to the original author.
+The use of artificial intelligence (AI), such as Chat GPT to author a paper or academic work is not the student's own work and is considered academic dishonesty.

 In this class, students who commit academic dishonesty, cheating or plagiarism will have the following consequence(s):

-- Students will receive a failing grade for plagiarized assignments. - All cases of academic dishonesty are referred to the Vice Chancellor for Student Affairs.
+Students will receive a failing grade for plagiarized assignments.

+All cases of academic dishonesty are referred to the Vice Chancellor for Student Affairs.